Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 3/9/2022 (Day 45)

+- Worked on attempting to abstract fetch behavior into a hook, but wasn't playing well with context.
+Instead of obsessing over optimization, decided to let it go and start prepping to begin styling instead.

+## 3/8/2022 (Day 44)

+- Rough day, but completed 3 kata.

 ## 3/7/2022 (Day 43)

 - Continued working on hike tracker React app - added modals for create/edit/delete, searching title/location/notes and filtering by date with big help from Day.js!